Close Menu

 Please understand, however, that providing a free review is not the same thing as accepting your case.
 We examine the merits of your case based upon the facts you give us.

 Sometimes, we will request that you send us medical records or a copy of your SSA paperwork.
 We do this so we can understand the details of your case.
-Even if we ask for more information, it does not mean we accept your case or that we are your attorney.
+Even if we ask for more information, it does not mean we accept your case.

 You will know if you hire our legal team because we will send you our contract to sign.
 We will also send you other Social Security paperwork to fill out.
 Return your paperwork to us as soon as possible.
 If you do not sign and send the paperwork back, then we are not yet your law firm.